Request a rent reduction for decreased housing services

 4. What happens next

 • Occasionally, the parties are unable to reach agreement after participating in a mediation session.
-In such cases, the petition will be scheduled for a separate arbitration hearing, usually within 2-6 months.
+In that case, an arbitration hearing may be held that same day or rescheduled for a future date (usually within several months)

 • If your case requires a formal arbitration hearing, you must present evidence proving that your landlord has reduced or removed a housing service that was included in your rent.